dinukap707/1800_202530_BBY13/README.md

 ## Limitations and Future Work
 ### Limitations

-- Limited trail details (e.g., no live trail conditions).
+- Quest system could be expanded with more roles and rewards
-- Accessibility features can be further improved.
+- Map pins currently use simple markers instead of custom graphics

 ### Future Work

-- Implement map view and trailhead directions.
+- Add direct messaging or in-app chat for item return coordination
-- Add filtering and sorting options (e.g., by difficulty, distance).
+- Add advanced Mapbox features (clustering, navigation routes, etc...)
-- Create a dark mode for better usability in low-light conditions.
+- Create a dark mode for better usability and user customization

 ---

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project was made for fun for our COMP1800 final project.